 i agree with you… i don’t understand parents who buy designer clothes/bags etc for their children. it does seem like society is getting more materialistic. i often feel very conflicted because of my love of fashion and clothing, as i truly don’t need more clothes (that’s why i try to buy mostly second hand stuff.) as peachypanda said many of those girls may have fake designer bags as there is definitely a huge market in asia for them. but i guess that just shows how they want to be seen, as having status/enough money to buy designer goods.

 but as i said before i don’t understand how people can cover themselves head to toe in designer clothes… it seems to be part of a growing problem where the wealth divide (gap between rich and poor) is becoming larger in places like china/hong kong.

 I agree what the others said.
 Yes, in Asia there are so many black markets or fake brands here.
 You can find a Louis Vuitton bag for only $30 here or even cheaper.
 I guess they wear it because they just want to show off and proud of the brand.
 But sometimes I found that people who wear some brands are not always stylish as they think.
 Some girls could wear some Prada bag or Chanel purse but they still don’t look stylish since the bag is the only thing that looks stylish.
 I mean, being fashionable or not is seen from how the way the person feel comfort in her outfits.
 It’s not because you have some branded items and wear it in a package.
 And I think people here in Chictopia often seen wearing some thrifted items or even secondhand but they still look fabulous in it.
 Just be creative to mix and match.
-I think that’s all I can say.posted over 3 years ago
+I think that’s all I can say.posted about 7 years ago